 Other questions concern data and privacy protection, namely the ability of people to control when and how much personal information is divulged or kept private.
 Many applications and the progress made in the area of self-learning systems is based on using large amounts of data – some of which is personal and personally identifiable information – to acquire new knowledge or to train the systems.
 Self-learning systems support humans among others in making purchasing decisions or with assistance systems at the workplace.
 They also have the potential to be used for surveillance, or the combination of different sets of data might be used to divulge information about individuals against their will.

 When self-learning systems take over tasks or make decisions that have societal or ethical dimensions, they also take on the responsibility for meeting relevant societal and ethical requirements.
 However, the systems are not able to make their own moral decisions or to judge the decisions they make according to any moral compass.
 Ethical standards therefore focus on the programming process and use of self-learning systems.
 The criteria of fairness and non-discrimination of AI decisions must also be considered as well as how to give these criteria a formal definition.
 AI-based decisions could possibly discriminate against people even though with was not the intention of the systems’ developers.
 This involves the question how society can have a say in the ways in which self-learning systems are used.

-These issues are the focus of Working Group 3 headed by Mr Jörn Müller-Quade (KIT Karlsruhe) and Mr Eric Hilgendorf (University Würzburg) of the Plattform Lernende Systeme.
+These issues are the focus of working group 3 headed by Mr Jörn Müller-Quade (KIT Karlsruhe) and Mrs Jessica Heesen (Eberhard Karls Universität Tübingen) of the Plattform Lernende Systeme.